HackerTheMonkey/the-bookmarker/README.md

 1. Unpack the [source](https://github.com/hasanein/BookmarkerScript/archive/0.1.zip) of the Bookmarker shell script into a directory of your choice and make sure that directory is included in your PATH environment variable.
 2. Edit your bash profile and add the following blocks of code.
-(TODO: This need to be automated as part of the Bookmarker script)

 ``` shell
 # Include aliases file created by the marker script